Salvo-C/BackBoxAzure/README.md

 # BackBoxAzure
 Commands for configuring BackBox with Azure tailored kernel.
-Paste this commands step by step on the command prompt, or rename it as .sh instead of .txt to run it as a script
+Paste this commands step by step on the command prompt, or rename the files as .sh instead of .txt to run them as script